sweattep/modern_quotes/README.md

 >completeness must sacrificed whenever implementation simplicity is jeopardized.
 Consistency can be sacrificed to achieve completeness if simplicity is retained; especially worthless is consistency of interface

+>the United San Francisco Freedom Movement.
+Led by Bill Bradley Jr., a Marine veteran and law student; and Tracy Sims, a Berkeley High graduate

 >execute bespoke, beautiful ideas

 >never designed to be secure